 Another way to stay secure when sending or receiving cashier’s checks is to watch out for common scams.
 These typically involve the con artist sending out fake cashier’s checks.
 For example, a typical scenario is receiving a letter stating that you’ve won the lottery or received an inheritance.

-In the meantime, the cashier’s check is discovered as a fake and you’re out the cash.
-There are many variations of this scam, including claims that you’ve been chosen as a mystery shopper, so it’s important to remain vigilant and view any unsolicited offers with a wary eye.
+In the meantime, the cashier’s check is discovered as a fake, and you’re out the cash.
+This scam has many variations, including claims that you’ve been chosen as a mystery shopper.
+So, it’s essential to remain vigilant and view any unsolicited offers with a wary eye.
 As a rule of thumb, never accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.

 What is the difference between a cashier’s check and a money order?

 The two are similar products, but there are some key differences between them.
-The biggest one is that a cashier’s check is issued by an actual bank, while a money order is purchased at retailers, post offices, and money transfer stores.
+The biggest is that an actual bank issues a cashier’s check, while a money order is purchased at retailers, post offices, and money transfer stores.

 While these stores have security measures in place and take your money to pay for the money order, they don’t specifically guarantee the funds as a bank does with a cashier’s check.
 Plus, money orders typically come with a maximum amount.